 Email Design Guidelines

-- Strong, specific call to action
+- Always include a compellingly clickable call to action

 Email Signature Design Tips

 Your email signature should embody your brand and engage your audience.
 And because consistency is key, make sure your signatures are completely on brand with regard to colours, fonts and logos.

 Make your signature ‘social’ by incorporating relevant social media icons to promote your social channels – but only those that you’re actively managing and regularly updating.
 A link to a neglected social channel will only tarnish your brand and increase bounce rates.

 Promote your newsletter sign-up form or blog in your signature.
 Use branded icons for the best effect.
 You can also take advantage of list builder, which comes as part of the offering from Rocketseed – to capture and manage sign-ups.